Tendus/SomeUnityAddressableManager/README.md

 #### SimpleAddressableManagerSettings
 * Somewhere in your Project's folder heirarchy, RightClick -> Create -> Some/AddressableManager/SimpleSettings.
 Fill it out as desired and reference via the SimpleAddressableManager component you created in the former section.
- * If you want the Settings to create the Manager rather than the other around, you can write a wrapper for AddressableManager.CreateManagerSingleton in your own implementation to be called by whatever Game Init/Boot sequence you have setup.
+ * If you want the Settings to create the Manager rather than the other around, you can call the "TryCreateManagerFromSettings" function from your Settings Object.
+It returns true if a Manager singleton doesn't already exist and it successfully creates a Manager singleton of the correct type
-  * Looking at it now I might need to write that function.
-I'll try to include that in a future build.
  * There is a also a "Dynamic" Settings object you can create as well (DynamicSettings) that will select the BuildConfig to use based on the current Device and its SystemInfo that is running the Game.
  * For the most part I've tried to add Tooltip for every variable that isn't immediately self-explanatory, so I'm skipping the nitty-gritty for just q uick high-level explanation of the important bits:
   * BuildConfig: Is used to determine if we want to enable AutoCaching for basic Settings, For the Dynamic settings this returns a Priority score that is used to determine which Labels/Addressables to PreCache.